rihabbelhadj/orange-summer-challenge/README.md

 git add .
 ```

-Now that the files are staged, commit them to your local repository and include a commit message (note that you do not have to use the same commit message `completed the unix exercise` and you can choose something else that you feel is descriptive and informative, just be sure to keep the `""`):
+Now that the files are staged, commit them to your local repository and include a commit message (note that you do not have to use the same commit message `completed the project` and you can choose something else that you feel is descriptive and informative, just be sure to keep the `""`):

 ```
-git commit -m "completed the unix exercise"
+git commit -m "completed the project"
 ```

 With the changes committed to your local repository, you can now push them to your remote host on GitHub: